kuzzleio/documentation-old/src/guide/essentials/plugins.md

 }
 ```

-Here you can see what your plugin has registered:
+Note that the Plugin description above contains a property for each Core Plugin component:
 - `hooks` asynchronous operations that depend on data-related events
 - `pipes` synchronous operations that depend on data-related events
-- `controllers` list of exposed actions to the API
+- `controllers` list of exposed actions in the API
-- `routes` list of exposed actions to the **REST** API
+- `routes` list of exposed actions in the **REST** API
 - `strategies` list of exposed authentication strategies